 Blessed with a wonderful watercolour teacher, I soon made good progress and before long my work was being accepted by the New Zealand Academy of Fine Arts and by commercial galleries.
 Life drawing, then porcelain and bronze sculpture followed.

 It had always been my intention to work with oil paints but having discovered watercolour I found there was so much to learn and experiment with in this versatile medium it was sixteen years before I got around to doing an oil painting!
-The Children of Gaia further honed my art though there was a natural transition from the botanical paintings I had always enjoyed to the forest flora of the story.
+The Children of Gaia further honed my art though it was a natural transition from the botanical paintings I had always enjoyed, to the forest flora of the story.